 If there could be a polar geographic opposite to Yellowstone National Park located mostly in Northwestern Wyoming, it would be the flat coastal region of Cape Cod, Massachusetts where I am from.
 While in graduate school, however, I supplemented my knowledge of eastern coyotes/coywolves by visiting Yellowstone on several occasions and observing the famous and popular coyotes and wolves (and other wildlife) that live there.
 I have met some great people along the way.
 Amazingly, some wildlife watchers (a generic title to folks that spend lots of time looking for wildlife in the park) spend months at a time in the park and/or use all of their free vacation time to come to Yellowstone multiple times per year.
 This website is a tribute to the remarkable people, geology, animals, and scenery that make Yellowstone so spectacular.
 I particularly would like to thank Steve Cifuni, my friend and frequent traveling companion to Yellowstone.
 Steve and I literally shared cameras and gear during our weeks together.
 Additionally, I would like to thank Rick McIntyre and Laurie Lyman for greatly facilitating wolf (and many other species) watching when I am in the park.

-Jonathan Way has a B.S.
+Jonathan (Jon) Way has a B.S.
 (UMass Amherst), M.S.
 (UConn Storrs), and doctorate (Boston College) related to the study of eastern coyotes/coywolves.
-He is the author of 2 books: Suburban Howls, an account of his experiences studying eastern coyotes in Massachusetts, and My Yellowstone Experience.
-Jon is seeking an institution that will support him and his goals for long-term ecological research.
-He runs an organization Eastern Coyote Research, works seasonally for Cape Cod National Seashore, is a part time post-doctoral researcher with the Yellowstone Ecological Research Center, frequently travels to the Yellowstone area, and is seeking a publisher for a 3rd book project of his: “Coywolf”.
+He is the author of 2 books: Suburban Howls, an account of his experiences studying eastern coyotes in Massachusetts, and My Yellowstone Experience, which details – in full color – the spectacular wildlife, scenery, and hydrothermal features that can be found in the world’s first national park.
+Jon founded and runs his organization, Eastern Coyote/Coywolf Research, where he is continuing his goal of long-term ecological and behavioral research on coywolves.
+He also supplements his research with regular trips to Yellowstone National Park.
+He is seeking a publisher for a 3rd book project of his: “Coywolf“.

 E-mail for contacting Jon: email@example.com